 Many types of university assignments are persuasive or critical.
 In these types of texts, you need to provide evidence to support your claims.

 Different disciplines use different types of evidence.
-For example, in arts disciplines, published sources are the main evidence, while science disciplines also use various types of empirical data (such as statistics or other experimental results) as the main evidence.
+For example, in arts disciplines, published sources are the main evidence, while science disciplines often use various types of empirical data (such as statistics or other experimental results) as the main evidence.

-In addition to finding the right kind of evidence you need to evaluate the quality of evidence: not all pieces of evidence will be equally valuable for you to use.
+In addition to finding the right kind of evidence you need to evaluate the quality of evidence - not all pieces of evidence will be equally valuable for you to use.
 You should consider:

 If you’re not sure what type of evidence you should use, or what is good-quality evidence in your discipline, you could start by:

 Plagiarism is using someone else’s work as if it were your own.
 It is a type of academic dishonesty.
-Even if you do this unintentionally, it may still be considered ‘negligent plagiarism’ by the University of Sydney.

 Make sure you’re familiar with what is considered plagiarism and what the consequences are.